-12. Number, Qualifications and Appointment of Neutral Arbitrators
+12. Number, Qualifications and Appointment of Neutral Arbitrators b.
+Qualifications

-- a.
-If the arbitration agreement does not specify the number of arbitrators or the parties do not agree otherwise, the dispute shall be heard and determined by one arbitrator. - b.
-Qualifications - i.
-Neutral arbitrators serving under these rules shall be experienced in the field of employment law. - ii.
+- Neutral arbitrators serving under these rules shall be experienced in the field of employment law. - ii.
 Neutral arbitrators serving under these rules shall have no personal or financial interest in the results of the proceeding in which they are appointed and shall have no relation to the underlying dispute or to the parties or their counsel that may create an appearance of bias. - iii.
 The roster of available arbitrators will be established on a non-discriminatory basis, diverse by gender, ethnicity, background, and qualifications. - iv.
 The AAA may, upon request of a party within the time set to return their list or upon its own initiative, supplement the list of proposed arbitrators in disputes arising out of individually-negotiated employment contracts with persons from the Commercial Roster, to allow the AAA to respond to the particular need of the dispute.
 In multi-arbitrator disputes, at least one of the arbitrators shall be experienced in the field of employment law. - c.
-If the parties have not appointed an arbitrator and have not provided any method of appointment, the arbitrator shall be appointed in the following manner: - i.
-Shortly after it receives the Demand, the AAA shall send simultaneously to each party a letter containing an identical list of names of persons chosen from the Employment Dispute Resolution Roster.
+If the parties have not appointed an arbitrator and have not provided any method of appointment, the arbitrator shall be appointed in the following manner: - Shortly after it receives the Demand, the AAA shall send simultaneously to each party a letter containing an identical list of names of persons chosen from the Employment Dispute Resolution Roster.
 The parties are encouraged to agree to an arbitrator from the submitted list and to advise the AAA of their agreement. - ii.
 If the parties are unable to agree upon an arbitrator, each party to the dispute shall have 15 days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the AAA.
 If a party does not return the list within the time specified, all persons named therein shall be deemed acceptable. - iii.
 From among the persons who have been approved on both lists, and in accordance with the designated order of mutual preference, the AAA shall invite the acceptance of an arbitrator to serve.
 If the parties fail to agree on any of the persons named, or if acceptable arbitrators are unable to act, or if for any other reason the appointment cannot be made from the submitted list, the AAA shall have the power to make the appointment from among other members of the panel without the submission of additional lists.